gett/rex/README.md

 # Rex

-Rex is "commonjs in the browser" connect middleware.
+Rex is "commonjs in the browser".

 It's available through npm: